Verizon Privacy Office

 Verizon may send you emails that communicate information about your account or about products, services, marketing offers or promotions that may be of interest to you.
 When you open a Verizon email or click on links within these emails, we may collect and retain information to provide you with future communications that may be more interesting to you.
 Please note that Verizon will not ask you to send us, via email, sensitive personal or account information.

-Verizon Wireless inserts a unique identifier in certain web traffic from your mobile device.
-The identifier is used to identify eligible mobile device (through both the Relevant Mobile Advertising and Selects advertising programs) and to deliver other services.
+Verizon Wireless includes a unique identifier in certain web traffic from your mobile device.
+The identifier is used to help deliver relevant advertising and to deliver other services such as authenticating devices on the network.
 If you opt out of the Relevant Mobile Advertising program and you have not joined Verizon Selects, or if you activate certain types of lines that are not eligible to participate in our advertising programs, Verizon Wireless will stop inserting the Unique Identifier Header (UIDH).
 The identifier will continue to appear for a short period of time while we are updating our systems.

 Verizon Wireless collects and uses mobile device location data for a variety of purposes, including to provide our mobile voice and data services, emergency services, and our and third-party location-based apps and services such as navigation, weather, mapping and child safety apps or tools.
 Verizon apps that use location information provide choices about the use of this information.